Find the Right Saddle for Your Eastman® Acoustic Guitar

 This article provides tips on finding the right saddle for your Eastman flat top steel string acoustic guitar, but we advise that you also measure your guitar’s current saddle and saddle slot for a proper fit.
 If you are not the original owner, at some point someone may have installed a different saddle or have adjusted the saddle slot, producing different specs from the factory’s.

-Step One: Measure Saddle Length
+Step One: Measure Saddle Length, Thickness, Maximum Height, Bass/Treble Height Difference

 From the factory, almost all Eastman acoustic guitars have a 12 inch fretboard radius.
 Please note that if you are not the original owner, another neck may have been installed at some point.
 You may want to check the fretboard radius with a gauge.